Please note that Tapas no longer supports Internet Explorer.

 Sarin’s smile widened.
 “Oh, I love a challenge.
 Let’s get started.”

-Ravik stood with arms crossed, staring at the sim pod like it had insulted him.
-He was dreading spending the morning trapped in this thing, but Kael’s voice lingered: Prove you belong here.
+Ravik stood with arms crossed, eyes narrowing at the sim pod like it had insulted him.
+Spending the morning trapped in this thing wasn’t the plan, but Kael’s voice lingered: Prove you belong here.

 Sarin leaned lazily against the pod, smirking as Ravik sized it up.
 His silver eyes gleamed with mischief, already miles ahead of Ravik’s scowl.